The Transfer Pricing Law Review: Indonesia

 - a family relationship exists through either blood or marriage, within one degree of direct or indirect lineage.

 DGT Regulation PER-22/PJ/2013 regarding transfer pricing audit guidelines further specifies the types of transactions covered under Indonesian transfer rules, which include transactions on:

 - sales, purchases, alienation and exploitation of tangible assets;

 - sales or purchases of shares.

-The recent Ministry of Finance Regulation Number 22/PMK.03/2020 (MoF 22/2020) regarding advance pricing agreements (APA), besides regulating regarding APA procedures, also mentions substantive provisions of the arm's-length principle, including an expansion of the transactions covered under Indonesian transfer rules which now also covers independent transactions that are affected by related parties.
+The recent Ministry of Finance Regulation Number 22/PMK.03/2020 (MoF 22/2020) regarding advance pricing agreements (APA), in addition to regulating regarding APA procedures, mentions substantive provisions of the arm's-length principle, including an expansion of the transactions covered under Indonesian transfer rules that now also covers independent transactions that are affected by related parties.